rossigee/bitnodes-hardware/README.md

 1. Click **CHANGE PASSWORD** to change your password now.
 1. Your Bitnodes Hardware will take a couple hours to sync up with the latest blocks from the network.
 1. Once synced, your Bitnodes Hardware will start to verify and relay new transactions and blocks.

-## Security Features
-1. Minimal base system.
-1. Security updates are applied automatically.
-1. Root password disabled.
-1. Administration interface is accessible only from private networks.
-1. Hardware RNG enabled to increase system entropy for use by /dev/random which is used to generate:
-    1. Secret key for Django project
-    1. RPC password for Bitcoin client
-1. Bitcoin client compiled without wallet support to ensure it operates only as a full node.

 ## Port Forwarding
 Port forwarding must be configured on your router to allow incoming connections to your Bitnodes Hardware.
 Look for **Port Forwarding** page or similar in your router administration page and add the entries as shown in the table below.